-The scope of this safety guide will cover the assessment of the defence in depth implementation and the practical elimination of event sequences leading to early radioactive releases or large radioactive releases.
+The scope of this safety guide will cover the assessment of the defence in depth implementation and the practical elimination of event sequences leading to early or large releases.
 Special attention will be given to the assessment of design extension conditions and the requirement for independence of safety systems from safety features for design extension conditions (especially features for mitigating the consequences of accidents involving the melting of fuel).